Ithell Colquhoun: Art

-Three works which stand out during the 1940s are The Pine Family, which deals with dismemberment and castration, A Visitation which shows a flat heart shape with multicoloured beams of light and Dreaming Leaps, a homage to Sonia Araquistain.
+In the 1940s, Colquhoun began to create works exploring the themes of consciousness and the subconscious.
+Her interest in psychology and dreams also attached her to the Surrealist movement.
+Three works which stand out during the 1940s are The Pine Family, which deals with dismemberment and castration, A Visitation which shows a flat heart-shape with multi-coloured beams of light and Dreaming Leaps, an homage to the artist Sonia Araquistain, the daughter of the former Spanish ambassador to France and Germany, who committed suicide by jumping nude from the top of her London flat.

 Throughout the 1960s and 1970s, Colquhoun turned her attention towards collages rather than painting.
-The last retrospective of her work was held at the Newlyn Orion Gallery in 1976, which showed a large number of collages, many of which were according to Ratcliffe inspired by the collages of Kurt Schwitters.
+The last retrospective of her work was held at the Newlyn Orion Gallery in 1976, which showed a large number of collages, many of which were inspired by those of Kurt Schwitters.

-Although initially acclaimed, art historians have noted that Colquhoun's reputation suffered during the war, a period when British surrealists such as E.L.T Mesens pamphleted against her former husband, Toni del Renzio.